Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 .

 ## Augment
-The term augment is a general term that can refer to a single augmented reality artwork installation, also called a **layer**, or to a component of such an installation, also called a **POI**.
+The term augment is a general term that can refer to a single augmented reality artwork installation, also called a **layer**, or to a component of such an installation, also called a **POI** (Point Of Interest).
 View augment layers in the **ARpoise** or **AR-vos** apps on an iOS or Android smartphone by clicking on the name of the layer  in the list shown when you start the app.

 .